v-jerkin/azure-docs/articles/cognitive-services/text-analytics/quickstarts/python.md

 This code:

 * Detects whether it is being run in a Jupyter notebook.
-If not, the `HTML` class (which is used to insert HTML result into a Jupyter notebook) is set to a reference to the `print` command.
+If not, the `HTML` class (which is used to insert an HTML result into a Jupyter notebook) is set to a reference to the `print` command.
 * Sets the subscription key and endpoint, then initializes a Text Analytics client using those variables.

 ## Detect language